 Sample architecture diagrams of mid-grade PLC systems are shown in Figure 3-3 and Figure 3- in Section 3.12.
-Figure 3-3 illustrates a single PLC rack that is connected to the Primary Control Network, which uses local I/O. Figure 3- illustrates a slightly more critical application, which makes use of an M580 processor that connects to both the Primary and Secondary Control Networks, and uses remote I/O.
+Figure 3-3 illustrates a single PLC rack that is connected to the Control Network via one network switch, which uses local I/O. Figure 3- illustrates a slightly more critical application, which makes use of an M580 processor that connects to the Control Networks via two network switches, and uses remote I/O.